Payarc/PayarcSDK/README.md

 ## Listing Candidate Merchants

-### Example: List All Candidate Merchants For an Agent
+### Example: List All Candidate Merchants for an Agent

 #### This example shows how to list all candidate merchants for a specified agent:
 ```csharp